7 Paid Search Tricks That Are Actually Worth Your Time

 This paid search strategy, while aggressive, lets your company develop tailored ad copy for your audience’s specific problem and desired solution.
 For your business, that results in not only higher click-through rates (CTR) but also conversion rates.

 If you decide to use SKAGs, however, pull your SKAGs from existing ad campaigns.
 Launching a SKAG without any performance or campaign data can lead to wasted time, effort, and ad spend.
-Focus on current campaigns, however, and you can make data-driven decisions about your paid search strategy.
+Focus on current campaigns, however, and you can make data-driven decisions about your paid search.

 For the best results, start with around five SKAGs.